cytopia/mysqldump-secure/README.md

 See [mysqldump](https://dev.mysql.com/doc/refman/5.0/en/mysqldump.html) for all possible parameters.

 #### 4.2.7 Nagios output log
-You can enable Nagios Logging.
-A special logfile that is overwritten every time the dump is triggered.
+It is possible to fully integrate the backup procedure into a nagios/icinga environment.
+For that to use you will need to enable Nagios Logging, which will then create a special logfile that is overwritten every time the dump is triggered.
 The Nagios Log file can be used by [check_mysqldump-secure](https://github.com/cytopia/check_mysqldump-secure) to integrate the current state into nagios.

 Open [/etc/mysqldump-secure.conf](mysqldump-secure.conf) and set the following variables